Didas-git/lilybird/packages/docs/src/content/docs/docs/jsx/components.md

 ### Link Buttons

-Like the discord docs say, a link button cannot have a `custom_id` so instead we use the `url` property.
+Like the Discord docs say, a link button cannot have a `custom_id` so instead we use the `url` property.

 ```diff lang="tsx"
 import { ActionRow, Button } from "@lilybird/jsx";